CFO EXCHANGE EXECUTIVE SUMMARY (DECEMBER 4)

 - In the new remote-working environment, firms are finding innovative ways to engage employees during the holidays.
 At one company, a pop-up online store was created for employees to select from a list of holiday gifts.
 Another company sent boxes of wines to groups, accompanied with a Zoom meeting featuring a sommelier to walk employees through a tasting session.
 This was a relatively inexpensive and fun way to make an event out of a gift.

-- Employees at one company asked about organising outdoor social events to connect with team members, but management has been hesitant to approve this request given health experts’ guidance on limiting social gatherings.
+- Employees at one company asked about organizing outdoor social events to connect with team members, but management has been hesitant to approve this request given health experts’ guidance on limiting social gatherings.

 - Stipends to help employees furnish home office setups have been extremely well received, but some CFOs disagreed on whether those are necessary.
 Several participants noted that employees are saving money on gas and local taxes, which negates the need for a stipend.
 One executive provided a $250-stipend for home office setup but is now considering another more robust stipend since the original amount was based on an assumed three-month timeframe for working from home.

-- With or without a stipend, organisations are taking steps to better enable remote work.
-One organisation used this period to transition over to a RingCentral call solution to allow employees to take calls from their desktops at home.
+- With or without a stipend, organizations are taking steps to better enable remote work.
+One organization used this period to transition over to a RingCentral call solution to allow employees to take calls from their desktops at home.
 The company also offered a cell-based router for employees who can prove that their router or home network is running slowly.
-Another organisation allowed employees to take office equipment (e.g., monitors, chairs, etc.) home.
+Another organization allowed employees to take office equipment (e.g., monitors, chairs, etc.) home.